Re-Tails/WiseTree-frontend/README.md

 docker pull tienlonglam/wisetree-frontend
 ````

+# Deployment to Netlify
+If Jest tests are completed successfully, the [Netlify GitHub Action workflow](/.github/workflows/netlify.yml) will run automatically to deploy to a Netlify hosting site.
+The progress of this workflow can be seen by navigating to <strong>Actions > Deploy to Netlify</strong>.
+The Netlify site specified in [netlify.yml](/.github/workflows/netlify.yml) will be the destination to which the resulting Docker image is pushed.
+You will also need to save the Netlify's site ID `NETLIFY_SITE_ID` and authentication token `NETLIFY_TOKEN` into GitHub Secrets by navigating to <strong>Settings > Secrets > Actions</strong>.

+You can find live version of this website at [Netlify](https://warm-piroshki-51679d.netlify.app/).

 # Testing Details

 For testing jest is used for the writing of the tests themselves.
 This is supported by the use of Enzyme to facilitate shallow rendering of each tested component.